Core consumer prices in South Africa increased 2.50 percent in March of 2021 over the same month in the previous year. source: Statistics South Africa

 Core Inflation Rate in South Africa averaged 4.79 percent from 2009 until 2021, reaching an all time high of 8.30 percent in May of 2009 and a record low of 2.50 percent in March of 2021.
 This page provides the latest reported value for - South Africa Core Inflation Rate - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 South Africa Core Inflation Rate - data, historical chart, forecasts and calendar of releases - was last updated on May of 2021.

-Core Inflation Rate in South Africa is expected to be 4.60 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Core Inflation Rate in South Africa to stand at 5.00 in 12 months time.
-In the long-term, the South Africa Core Inflation Rate is projected to trend around 4.50 percent in 2020, according to our econometric models.
+Core Inflation Rate in South Africa is expected to be 3.30 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+Looking forward, we estimate Core Inflation Rate in South Africa to stand at 3.90 in 12 months time.
+In the long-term, the South Africa Core Inflation Rate is projected to trend around 4.00 percent in 2022 and 4.30 percent in 2023, according to our econometric models.